roikoren755/eslint-plugin-node/docs/rules/no-restricted-import.md

 }
 ```

-And you can use glob patterns in the `name` property.
+And you can use glob patterns in the `name` property, so long as they use `/` as a separator.
+These names are passed to `minimatch`, which no longer supports using `\` as a separator.

 ```json
 {